gitpraj/AirlineOverrideApp/README.md

 * The Groupable and Self Ticketing checkbox not updated through frontend.
 But renders properly according to values in db.
 * Basic clock on the top of the page
 * Basic validation against the fields for both airline overrides and their targets.
+* Not highly mobile responsive.
 * Sufficient Unit tests
 * Just 2 SQL tables - AirlineOverride, AirlineOverride

 ### Improvements

 * UI can be improved big time.
+Completely responsive.
 * When airline override targets gets added/updated/deleted, the override target table does not get rendered automatically, unless we toggle the down arrow.
 Working on that.
 * The Groupable and Self Ticketing checkbox to updated through frontend
 * The functionality in the back to be made asynchronous as possible.